ballerina-platform/ballerina-distribution/examples/http-service-basic-auth-file-user-store/http_service_basic_auth_file_user_store.md

 ::: code http_service_basic_auth_file_user_store.bal :::

- ensure that the `Config.toml` file is populated correctly with the user information.

 As a prerequisite to running the service, populate the `Config.toml` file correctly with the user information by executing the command below.

 ```bash